daveabrock/daveabrock.github.io/_posts/2020-10-20-const-string-interpolation.markdown

 error CS0133: The expression being assigned to 'myFilePath' must be constant
 ```

-When you use string interpolation, the interpolated strings ends up getting converted to `string.Format` calls.
+When you use string interpolation, the interpolated strings end up getting converted to `string.Format` calls.
 Once you understand that point, you'll see it as:

 ```csharp
 const string myFilePath = string.Format("{0}/README.md", myRootPath);